Pentax K-3 versus Nikon D7100

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the D7100 provides a faster frame rate than the K-3.
 It can shoot movie footage at 1080/60p, while the Pentax is limited to 1080/60i.

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The K-3 and the D7100 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The adjacent table lists some of the other core features of the Pentax K-3 and Nikon D7100 along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The table below summarizes some of the other core capabilities of the Pentax K-3 and Nikon D7100 in connection with corresponding information for a sample of similar cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Pentax K-3 (⇒ rgt)||optical||YES||3.2||1037||fixed||no||8000||8.3||13||YES|